-Last week I discovered an awesome cheat to understanding aperture.
-It’s also a great way to check exactly how much of your photo will be sharp vs blurry, before you take it.
+Here’s an awesome cheat to understanding depth of field and aperture.
+It’s also a great way to check exactly how much of your photo will be sharp vs blurry before you take it.

 For this tip you need a mirrorless camera with a ‘focus peaking’ function.
 Most mirrorless cameras have this, and it’s a really useful way to understand aperture, and what exactly will be in focus at any given ‘f’ number.